3846masa/stylelint-browser-compat/README.md

 ## Background

-`stylelint-no-unsupported-browser-features` (using `doiuse`) are available to detect compatibility of CSS features.
+`stylelint-no-unsupported-browser-features` (using `doiuse`) is available to detect compatibility of CSS features.

 However, `doiuse` have not been maintained for a long time.